Home

 New Zealand does not have a wealth tax, stamp duty or death duties.

-New Zealand resident companies and New Zealand subsidiaries of a foreign company are taxed on net income after allowable deductions.
+New Zealand resident companies, including New Zealand subsidiaries of a foreign company, are taxed on net income after allowable deductions.

 Investment in a Portfolio Investment Entity [PIE] allows returns to be taxed at a maximum 28%.
 Some investors will be taxed as low as 10.5%.

-Where income has not been declared; or expenses wrongly claimed, New Zealand imposes a costly penalty regime.
+Where income has not been declared; or expenses wrongly claimed, NZ imposes a costly penalty regime.
 The resulting additional core tax is then subject to accumulating late payment penalty, accumulating use of money interest and, in some instances, shortfall penalties.

 A rule of thumb method is that one can treble the amount of core tax to take into account the combination of penalties referred above.
 A voluntary declaration (in other words one gets to Inland Revenue before they get to you) will generally reduce the impact of shortfall penalties.

-This update (dated 1 January 2023) is provided by Des Trigg CA Tax Consultant of Auckland.
+This update and information is provided by Des Trigg CA Tax Consultant of Auckland.
 The content is for information only and should not be acted upon without specific and proper professional advice.
-Neither the author, New Zealand Chamber of Commerce in Hong Kong or its members nor any staff member accept any liability to any other party.
+Neither the author, the New Zealand Chamber of Commerce in Hong (including its members and staff) nor any staff member accept any liability to any other party.

 APEC Business Travel Card